Unity has a function called Animator Controller, which is used to implement animation effects for characters and 3D models.

 In this article, I will introduce how to use Animator Controller to create a rotating cube animation.

-Be aware that you need basic knowledge about the animation function beforehand, so if you haven’t read this ‘[Introduction to Unity] Learn Animation system’ article yet, please read it first.
+Be aware that you need basic knowledge about the animation function beforehand, so if you haven’t read the ‘[Introduction to Unity] Learn Animation System’ article yet, please read this first.

 First, go to the Project view and select「Create」→「Animator Controller」.

 A new file is created in the Assets folder.
 This is the Animator Controller file.

 For this tutorial, I want to create an animation where the object simply rotates, so please change the Animator Controller’s name to ‘Rotate’.

 Double click on the Animator Controller file.
 The Animator settings window will appear in the Scene.

 Creating an Animation

 In the Project view, right click and select「Create」→「Animation」.